kelbert2/JavaNuggets/Java.md

 * !
 NOT

 # Wrappers
 Objects that wrap around primitives.
 Allows you to use special class (static) methods.
 Compiler handles conversion to and from primitive (unboxing and boxing).
+Wrappers are Serializable and Comparable.
+They are immutable and can be stored by collections.

 ```Java
 Integer x = 5; // boxes int to an Integer object